jayshree8491/Reddit-Clone---React-Project---7vhs8gxzkagx/README.md

 # Reddit Clone Front-end APP

-Reddit Clone is done with top-notch features like Reddit.
+Reddit Clone is done with features like Reddit.
 - It has user interface similar to Reddit.
 - It has login and logout feature.
 - Add post feature